Chris Karpiak - Mixed Media Artist

 I found solace in art journalling as I fumbled through the ensuing weeks.
 I scribbled and painted through the tears and layer after layer, I gradually began to feel a fog lift.
 I was utterly blessed that I had discovered art journalling as it had become the best source of expression and counselling I knew.

 Between the trauma and my inner struggles trying to keep a happy home life with my husband and son, in 2019 my body gave up and spun me into autoimmune disease.
-I realized I had to speak my truth and move on with my life in my own space.
+My body shut down.
+I was bedridden, I couldn't work and I didn't know what was wrong with me.
+I struggled through the simplest of tasks.
+I had brain fog.
+My system suddenly couldn't handle foods.
+I had hit rock bottom.
+I spent a fortune trying to find help, and through many poor results, I finally found some incredible practitioners.